santimda/GA-TA/README.md

 ## Considerations

 All columns with information must have a name (e.g., there cannot be a blank cell in the first row for any column with information).
-An example sheet along with a more detailed manual can be downloaded from the [GA-TA website](http://gata.fcaglp.unlp.edu.ar/).
+An example sheet along with a more detailed manual can be downloaded from the [GA-TA website](http://gata.fcaglp.unlp.edu.ar/), and they are also available in the folder 'Documentation'.